-2017 4th of July Fireworks & Celebrations
+2018 4th of July Fireworks & Celebrations

 *Vallejo: Fireworks!

-Tuesday, July 4.
-“Red, White & Blue Jubilee” – 164th Annual Vallejo 4th of July Parade at 10:00am beginning at Broadway and Tennessee and through Downtown Vallejo.
-Get More Info
+The 165th Annual Vallejo 4th of July Parade at 10:00am begins at Broadway and Tennessee and through Downtown Vallejo.
+No Fireworks

-Sunday, July 2 – Tuesday, July 4.
-Six Flags Discovery Kingdom’ July 4th Fest – Celebrate our country, enjoy the summer and share great times with family and friends.
-Fireworks at dusk.
-Get More Info

 *Windsor: Fireworks!

-Monday, July 3.
-Celebration at Keiser Park with entertainment by McKenna Faith & Cover Me Badd!
+Tuesday, July 3.
+Celebration at Keiser Park.
 Starting at 4:00pm and fireworks at dusk.
 Get More Info

 *Yountville: Fireworks!

-Tuesday, July 4.
-Festival at the Veterans Home from 11:00am to 10:00pm with live music and food.
+Wednesday, July 4.
+Festival at the Veterans Home from Noon to 9:00pm with live music and food.
 Fireworks at dusk.

 Get More Info